humansensinglab/ITI-GEN/README.md

 python prepend.py \
     --prompt='a headshot of a person' \
     --attribute-list='Male,Skin_tone,Age' \
-    --load-model-epoch=4 \
+    --load-model-epoch=9 \
     --prepended-prompt='a headshot of a person'
 ```
-  - `prompt` and `attribute_list` should be align with those used in training ITI-GEN.
+  - `--prompt` and `--attribute_list` should be align with those used in training ITI-GEN.
-  - `load_model_epoch` indicates the model's epoch you want to load.
+  - `--load_model_epoch` indicates the model's epoch you want to load.
-  - `--prepended-prompt`: prepend the learnt tokens after this prompt to implement Train-Once-For-All Generation. `prompt` and `prepended_prompt` should not differ a lot, better to solely change the occupation.
+  - `--prepended_prompt`: prepend the learnt tokens after this prompt to implement Train-Once-For-All Generation. `prompt` and `prepended_prompt` should not differ a lot, better to solely change the occupation.